dornhege/tfd_modules/branches/symbolic_planning-experimental/tfd_modules/doc/sas_format.md

 The `EffectName` is an identifier for a module effect and to be used as an effect in operator declarations. `EffectVar` states the variables to be set.

+An `GroundingModule` is:

+    LibraryCall NumParameters (Parameter)* ModuleGrounding

+The `ModuleGrounding` is an identifier for a module grounding and will be used in in partially grounded operator declarations.

 Initial State
 ---------